Acie Law

-Acie Law IV (born January 25, 1985) is an American former professional basketball player.
+Acie Law IV (born January 25, 1985) is an American former professional basketball player and the Chicago Bulls vice president of player personnel.
 In his four seasons at Texas A&M University, Law scored 1,653 points and was credited with 540 assists.
 Nicknamed "Captain Clutch" for his ability to take over the game late, Law is well known among Texas A&M Aggie basketball fans for "The Shot," his buzzer-beating 3-pointer to beat the arch-rival Texas Longhorns at Reed Arena on March 1, 2006, as well as for his play in the Aggies' 69–66 upset win against Kansas on February 3, 2007.
 Due to his contributions to Texas A&M, the Texas A&M athletic department hung Law's No. 1 jersey on the rafters in Reed Arena.
 He became the first Aggie in any sport to have the honor.

 After his time at Texas A&M, Law was selected by the Atlanta Hawks in the first round of the 2007 NBA draft.
 He spent time with several National Basketball Association (NBA) teams between 2007 and 2010.
 Following his NBA period, he had a very successful career in Europe between 2011 and 2014, winning the EuroLeague twice in 2012 and 2013 with Olympiacos.